Blazam-App/docs.blazam.org/docsource/admin/api.md

 ## Documentation
 For the latest API documentation, open up your Blazam installation, log in, and click your user avatar button.
-There will be an "API" menu option.
-A link to Swagger documentaion is available from this menu.
+There you will find the "API" token creation menu option.
+A link to Swagger documentation is also available from this menu.

 ## API Token Creation
 The API token modal allows for the creation of API tokens for the account you